JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Display tabs button
 - Restore tracks to library or delete them permanently

+## Drag and drop
+- Allow users to reorder the tracks in the library/Bin

+## Adding tracks and cache
+- Adding a track works but there was a bug where no toast was displayed yet the track was added
+- Also the context menu should also close

 ## Auth
 - Log in and manage the library of tracks using the same database as the website #DONE
 - Use the supabase tutorial to set up the auth flow [Link](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native) #DONE